slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 -- Robert A. Heinlein, Notebooks of Lazarus*
 > *"90% of the politicians give the other 10% a bad reputation."
 -- Henry Kissinger*
+> *"Love your neighbour, yet don't pull down your hedge."
+-- Benjamin Franklin*
+> *"Não há direitos sem obrigações e viceversa."
+-- EF*
+> *"History is a race between education and catastrophe."
+-- H.G.
+Wells*
+>* "The road to socialism via inflation: Print money, crash the reserve currency, destroy savers and force them into inflated assets.
+Asset inflation leads to inequality.
+Demonize asset holders and tax teh nominal gains, thereby confiscating the real value of the assets."
+-- Naval Ravikant*

+> *"It doesn't matter what you do, it only matters what you say you've done and what you're going to do.*
+> *"A candidate is a person who gets money from the rich and votes from the poor to protect them from each other.*
+> *"Freedom of the press is for those who happen to own one.*
 > *"The liberty of a democracy is not safe if the people tolerate the growth of private power to a point where it becomes stronger than their democratic State *itself.
 That, in its essence, is Fascism
 -- ownership of government by an individual, by a group or by any controlling private power."
 -- FDR*

-> *"Love your neighbour, yet don't pull down your hedge."
--- Benjamin Franklin*
->* "The road to socialism via inflation:
-- Print money, crash the reserve currency, destroy savers and force them into inflated assets.
-- Asset inflation leads to inequality.
-Demonize asset holders and tax teh nominal gains, thereby confiscating the real value of the assets."
--- Naval*
+- groups serach for consensus. individuals search for truth. -- naval
+- feee people make free choices. free choices means you have unequal outcomes. you can have freedom or you can have equal outcomes. you can't have both. -- naval
+- independent is what people call you if your opinions don't upset anybody -- nassim taleb
+- all tiranny begins with teh desire to coerce others for teh greater good -- naval
+- most of the culture wars are a struggle between what's best for the children and what's best for the childless. -- naval
+- Inflation is how democracies die. -- charlie munger “Favors granted always become defined as rights.” -- Saul Alinsky “Help a man who is in trouble and that man will remember you when he is in trouble again.” -- Paul Alexander

+- law is not a moral compass. teh people who hid anne frank were breaking the law.
+The people who killed her were following it.
+- insisting in your rights without acknowledging your responsabilities isn't freedom is adolescence
+- communism isn't evil, it's foolish. in teh same way that unrestricted capitalism is foolish if you strive to make everyone's lives better.
+- hard times create strong man, strong man create good times. good times create weak men. weak men create weak times.
+- it's just human nature that if i get to decide who get sthe gold it is gosng o be my friends,  family and people i like.
+- the real diversity that matters is teh diversity of ideas, not the diversity of skin color.
+- few tv channels equalized culture.
+- the revolutionaries always become the new dictators
+- rigid regimes are doomed when they become flexible.
+- the struggle between collectivists and the individual is as old as humanity itself.
+- all poverty is energy poverty.
+- never apologize to the politically correct.
+- if you want to destroy any nation without war, make adultery or nudity common in the young generation.
+- Men often believe > *"or pretend > *"that the "Law" is something sacred, or at least a science > *"an unfounded assumption very convenient to governments.
 - low-key activism is often just narcisism. most people don't really understand the issuesthey are being activist about.
 It's just virtue signaling on Social Media.
 A young generation doesn't know what a really debate dosen't include demonizing people and get them canceled.
 - 8h workday keep free time scarce and people pay a lot more for convenience, gratification and any other relief they can buy. it keeps them watching television, and its commercials. it keeps them unambitious outisde of work.
 - pandemic imprisoned poor people and freed rich people.
-“Favors granted always become defined as rights.” -- Saul Alinsky “Help a man who is in trouble and that man will remember you when he is in trouble again.” -- Paul Alexander

 - the benefits of a world government that federated nations would be an improvement for all.
 We could replace the war model by a policing model.
 We could institute the basic human right of mobility on the planet. we could address the global climate change.
 - minimal amounts of cash improve teh life of poor more than equivalent spending on aid programs or goods.
 - escola meritocratica e o o q podes fazer por ti. mundo n. mundo move-se pelo q podes fazer por mim.